 American Curls prefer to stay indoors, but if you do allow your Curl outside, supervise closely to prevent them wandering off.
 The breed is naturally curious and may take a jaunt to say hello to the neighbours.

-If you have an American Curl cat in your life, please share your experiences below.
+Have you ever met an American Curl cat?
+Please share your experiences in the comments below.